Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/dawnbringer-oota.md

 aliases: ["Dawnbringer"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Out of the Abyss p.
-222
+BookSource: "Out of the Abyss p.
+222"
 ---
 # Dawnbringer
 *Melee Weapon, legendary (requires attunement by a creature of non-evil alignment)*